garimaj2108/Data-Viz-Final-Project/README.md

 **What's bad about this Visual:**

-* The axes do not make sense, it should be inverted to better represents the findings
+* The axes do not make sense, it should be inverted to better represent the findings

 ******************************************************************************************************************************